Institute for Nobles in Vilnius

 Dominican Street in Vilnius with a view of the Institute for Noble Youth, chromolithograph from Vilnius Album by Jan Kazimierz Wilczyński, 1850.
 The Institute building is located on the left side of the street.

 The Institute for Nobles in Vilnius (Виленский дворянский институт) was a Russian educational institution intended for the sons of nobles and officials, established to shape a new, loyal elite of the state in the Northwestern Krai.
-The Institute was founded in 1834 as the Vilnius Noble Boarding School, attached to the Second Gymnasium established in 1829.
+The Institute was founded in 1834 as the Vilnius Noble Boarding School, attached to the 2nd Gymnasium established in 1829.
 In 1838, both institutions were finally merged and transformed into the Institute for Nobles in Vilnius.
-The Institute’s seat was located in the buildings of the former Piarist monastery on Dominican Street, opposite the Church of the Holy Spirit.
+The Institute's seat was located in the buildings of the former Piarist monastery on Dominican Street, opposite the Church of the Holy Spirit.
 In this form, the Institute existed until 1863, when it was closed amid the wave of repressions following the January Uprising.

-Contrary to the authorities’ plans, the Institute did not fully fulfill its role of Russification.
+Contrary to the authorities' plans, the Institute did not fully fulfil its role of Russification.
 Due to a lack of staff, the school often employed Polish teachers with patriotic inclinations, and the students themselves engaged in patriotic activities.
 Many of them took part in the January Uprising.

 History

 Beginnings

 Nicholas I, from the very beginning of his reign, set out to reform the empire's education system by introducing a more unified structure.
 One element of this reform was the 1826 decree establishing boarding schools for the children of nobles and officials at government gymnasiums in the empire's major cities.
 The goal was to encourage the nobility to send their children to state schools.
-This was particularly important in the western part of the empire, the former lands of the Polish-Lithuanian Commonwealth, where the Polish nobility was generally hostile toward the Russian state, especially in the period following the November Uprising.
+This was particularly important in the western part of the empire, the former lands of the Polish–Lithuanian Commonwealth, where the Polish nobility was generally hostile toward the Russian state, especially in the period following the November Uprising.
 In 1833, Emperor Nicholas I issued an order to establish such boarding schools in Vilnius, Grodno, and Białystok.

-In Vilnius, the boarding school was established alongside the Second Gymnasium, which had opened in 1829 and was created from the outset with the aim of serving the noble elite.
+In Vilnius, the boarding school was established alongside the 2nd Gymnasium, which had opened in 1829 and was created from the outset with the aim of serving the noble elite.
 The gymnasium and the boarding school occupied the buildings of the former Piarist monastery on Dominican Street, opposite the Dominican Church of the Holy Spirit.
 The first director was Vasily Kislov, formerly the director of schools in Mogilev.
 After the necessary renovations, the boarding school was officially opened on November 13, 1834.